Updated Letter sent Friday, May 15

 We are experiencing a time that will be recorded in history books around the entire world.
 People are frightened as they see the impact of an enemy that cannot be seen.
 For many, that which we cannot see is frightening.
 As believers, we have an opposite perspective.
 Hebrews 11:1 says, “Now faith is the assurance of things hoped for, the conviction of things not seen.”
 While the Coronavirus is real, though invisible to the naked eye, its effects can be seen and measured.
 The same is true for my God but in a much bigger way!
 Someone shared with me an acrostic this week that the letters, COVID-19, could stand for Christ Over Viruses and Infectious Diseases.
 Those of us with faith believe this to be true.
 Hebrews goes on to say in 11:6, “And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.”
 This is a time when our faith may be tested.
 Part of growing to become a mature follower of Jesus Christ is going through a time of testing.
 We must remember God is not surprised by this and God has not lost control!
 May your faith continue to grow as you trust in the unseen God to fight against that which we cannot see but that which He does have control over.

 The deacons met on March 17 to discuss our response to COVID-19.
 We know we are entering a time when “normal” is going to look “abnormal”.
 Earlier this week the state of Nebraska passed down a mandate asking organizations and businesses to limit groups to no more than 10 people.
-Because of this mandate, and out of compliance to Romans 13, effective immediately (for the next two weeks), Grace Church will no longer host the following ministries:
+Because of this mandate, and out of compliance to Romans 13, effective immediately, Grace Church will no longer host the following ministries:

 - Sunday Morning Worship